SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 We will perform a transcriptome-based mapping and estimates of transcript levels using Kallisto, and a differential analysis using EdgeR.

-* Transfert references of transcriptome (cDNA) to be used as reference and index it, prepare a samples file
+* Transfert references of transcriptome (cDNA) to be used as reference and index it, prepare a samples file and run kallisto for each sample

 {% highlight python %}
 # make a REF repertoty